mrkamel/search_cop/README.md

 ```

 Obviously, theses queries won't always return the same results as wildcard
-`LIKE` queries, because we search for words instead of substrings.
+`LIKE` queries, because we search for words instead of sub-strings.
 However,
 fulltext indices will usually of course provide better performance.

 Moreover, the query above is not yet perfect.
 To improve it even more,